Postgraduate Degree in Furniture Design for the Habitat, degree awarded by Pompeu Fabra University (UPF).

 Which are the languages and the basic references for innovation?
 In the Postgraduate Degree in Furniture design for the Habitat you will learn to create furniture that able to solve the needs of the home and work environments.

-The Master in Furniture Design develops, specifically, professional practices that configure the profession of "furniture maker" or furniture designer.
+The Postgraduate Degree in Furniture design for the Habitat develops, specifically, professional practices that configure the profession of "furniture maker" or furniture designer.
 This discipline has some peculiarities that differentiate it from other design specialties.
 It requires knowledge of a language and its own references, which are present in each piece of furniture, a code refined over time.
 This allows us to communicate uses and attitudes, while effectively offering solutions for those objects that shape the relationships in our domestic or work environment.

 This immersion in the reality of the furniture, from both the present and the past, opens the doors to the industrial reality of a sector that is today one of the references in the production of avant-garde objects.
 With its own fashions and trends, new materials and technologies, it allows us to move forward and innovate.

-The Master identifies and connects different professional profiles.
+The postgraduate degree identifies and connects different professional profiles.
 The tasks and projects to develop respond to realistic proposals.
 The teachers responsible for counselling students and monitoring projects are professionals, and the various speakers and scheduled visits respond to this same spirit.
 The Postgraduate Diploma in Furniture Design for the Habitat it is addressed the resolution of the equipment for the domestic space.

 The Postgraduate Diploma in Furniture Design for the Habitat focuses on domestic, industrial and custom furniture design from a specialist standpoint, providing a historical backdrop of furniture as a social and cultural object.

 Historical background of furniture as an motor for innovation